 So this year we decided to send kids upstairs with strict orders not to come down, throw a white tablecloth on our dinner table along with some candles, pop a bottle of Champagne and transform our house into a little French bistro.

 I got it all planned out and I’ve got the perfect recipe!

 It’s too bad Brad is still in India and doesn’t return until the day after the V Day but who says we can’t celebrate a few days later!

-This recipe for salmon en croute is one of those that’s been written down in my little planner for ever, so forgive my giddiness as I am really excited to finally being able to share it with you!
+This recipe for Salmon en Croute aka Salmon Wellington is one of those that’s been written down in my little planner for ever, so forgive my giddiness as I am really excited to finally being able to share it with you!

 What makes salmon en croute a perfect dinner party option?